-All capital grants towards the purchase of a fixed asset are taken to the Government Grants Deferred Account, and this amount is written off to the District Fund - Income and Expenditure Account over the useful life of the asset.
+All capital grants received for the purchase of fixed assets are taken to the Government Grants Deferred Account, and this amount is written off to the General Reserves - Income and Expenditure Account over the useful life of the asset.
 There were no transactions in relation to Deferred Grants during the year.